Genez-io/genezio-documentation/docs/frameworks/refine.md

 Go to the **Frontend URL** in your browser to test the newly created app.

-## Understand how your Refine app calls the Genezio backend.
+## Understand how your Refine app calls the DeployApps backend.

 Open the `client/src/App.tsx` file and see how the Admin component uses the authProvider and the dataProvider.